Top skills

 1. CPR/First Aid

-Most rural areas do not have quick access to medical care.
+Most rural areas don’t have quick access to medical care.
 A hospital could be hours away from your new rural area home.
 What if you or someone in your family has a heart attack?
-Would you be able to perform CPR?
+Are you able to perform CPR?
 Do you have an AED available?

 2. Gardening

-When you grow your own food, you know exactly what is going into it and can be sure of its quality.
-Not only that but it can save you a lot of money on food.
+When you grow your food, you know exactly what is going into it and can be sure of its quality.
+Not only that, it saves you a lot of money on food.

-Gardening also gives you a chance to connect with nature and enjoy the beauty of your surroundings.
-Fresh air and sunshine are good for both your body and mind.
-Country living may have its challenges, but it can also be very rewarding if you have a few rural skills.
+Gardening also allows you to connect with nature and enjoy the beauty of your surroundings.
+Fresh air and sunshine are great for both your body and mind.
+Country living may have its challenges, but it can also be rewarding if you have a few rural skills.

 3. Hunting Rural Skills

-If you live in a rural area, then chances are you are aware of the local hunting regulations.
-However, if you are new to the area or are thinking about moving to a rural area, then it is important to be aware of the laws regarding hunting.
+If you live in a rural area, chances are you are aware of the local hunting regulations.
+However, if you are new to the area or considering living in a rural area, it is critical to understand the laws regarding hunting.

-In most states, there are specific seasons for hunting different animals, and it is important to only hunt within those times.
+In most states, there are specific seasons for hunting animals, and it is critical to hunt within the specified times.

-Additionally, many states have designated areas for hunting, so it is important to be aware of where you can and cannot hunt.
-By following these laws, you can ensure that you are able to enjoy the sport of hunting while also respecting the rights of others.
+Additionally, many states have designated areas for hunting, so it is key to be aware of where you can and cannot hunt.
+By following these laws, you can ensure that you enjoy the sport of hunting while also respecting the rights of others.

 4. Cooking

-Many rural areas do not have any fast food around for hours.
-There may be a few local restaurants but you will want to be able to cook most of the time at home.
-This is why it is important to invest in some good cooking tools and find recipes online that you can make with the ingredients that are available to you.
+Many rural areas don’t have fast food restaurants for hours.
+There may be a few local restaurants nearby.
+However, you will want to be able to cook most of the time at home.
+This is why it is key to invest in cooking tools and find recipes online so you can make with ingredients that are available nearby.

 cooking with air fryer

-With a little planning and effort, you can make sure that you always have access to good food, even if there are no restaurants for miles around.
+With planning and effort, you can ensure that you always have access to good food, even if there are no restaurants for miles around.

 5. Cutting Wood

-To keep warm in the cold rural areas you may need to cut wood, not only to stay warm but to save money on higher energy bills.
+To stay warm in cold rural areas, you may need to cut wood, not only to remain warm but to save money on higher energy bills.

-Not only that but if trees fall on your property like across your driveway, you don’t have to have to wait for help and be able to take care of the fallen trees yourself.
+Not only that, if trees fall on your property or across your driveway, you won’t have to wait for help and can take care of the fallen trees yourself.

 wood cutting in rural areas

-If you have a lot of wood cut you may be able to sell the wood and make yourself some money as well.
+If you have a lot of wood cut, you could sell the wood and make yourself some money as well.

 For example, you may need to drive long distances to purchase supplies or hire professional services.
 However, rural living also has its advantages.
 For instance, you typically have more space and privacy.

 In addition, you can often find lower-cost land and housing in rural areas.
-If you want to build your own log cabin that will require rural skills as well.
+If you want to build a log cabin, it will require rural skills.

 Ultimately, whether rural or urban living is right for you depends on your individual needs and preferences.